 Chevron is committed to promoting healthy lifestyles, with a special focus on young people and women.

 Chevron supports educational development programs in Kazakhstan that reach thousands of youths, teachers and trainers from urban and rural schools.
-In partnership with local government, community and educational institutions, Chevron is implementing the Atyrau Youth Development Initiative, a social investment program designed to prepare young people for success in the workplace and the community.
-More than 150 teachers and 2,000 young people and 400 teachers in Atyrau have benefited from the interactive training in life skills and applied science, technology, engineering and math (STEM) subjects.
+In partnership with local government, community and educational institutions, Chevron is implementing the Atyrau Youth Development Initiative, a social investment program designed to prepare young people for success in both the workplace and the community.
+Since the launch of the initiative in 2015, approximately 6,000 young people and 400 teachers in Atyrau have benefited from the interactive training in various life skills as well as in science, technology, engineering and math (STEM).